 She compared the actions taken by the Myanmar forces to "ethnic cleansing".

-The same month, Theresa May became the first major foreign leader to visit Iraq since Mosul was reclaimed from the Islamic State.
+The same month, Mrs May became the first major foreign leader to visit Iraq since Mosul was reclaimed from the Islamic State.

 During her visit to the country, she met British troops and the Iraqi forces they are training.

 Ahead of the 2018 Invictus Games in Sydney, the outgoing Prime Minister met the team of 72 competitors selected to represent the UK at the event.

 On 1 April, she attended the RAF100 Celebration Ceremony at Westminster Abbey.

 In May 2018, the Turkish President Recap Tayyip Erdoğan visited the UK and met the Prime Minister.

 Following the meeting, Theresa May said Britain is a "true friend" of Turkey, but added that it was important for Turkey not to “lose sight of the values it is seeking to defend”, hinting at the failed coup of 2016.